Benality/Bandidos-Docs/characterdeletion.md

 - Our automated system ensures all related data is fully and cleanly removed.
 - If you wish to delete your character, simply stop logging into them.
-- After 60 days of inactivity, the system will handle deletion automatically.
+- After 60 days of inactivity (or 120 with inactive status), the system will handle deletion automatically.

 ---

 ### 🧭 Final Note

 Our world is built on **active characters and meaningful stories**.
-If you want to preserve your legacy — log in, stay active, and keep writing your tale.
+If you want to preserve your legacy — log in, stay active, or let us know when you need a break.